How to Deal With a Job Rejection

 Think about feedback from past rejections, and from appraisals and the like.
 Are there any recurring themes?
 What should your development priorities be?

-Make a note of any weaknesses or issues that you can do something about, and use them as a focus for the way you approach your preparation next time.
+Make a note of any weaknesses or issues that you can do something about.
+Use these as a focus for the way you approach your preparation next time.

 Turn these requirements into a plan.
 What can you do to fix the gaps in your performance?
 Depending on the issue, there may be some training or informal coaching you can undertake to help you develop.
 Or it may simply be a case of working harder on some of your answers, and finding someone to practise them with.